Stealthii/tidus.art/_posts/2025-10-14-the-black-queen.markdown

 "Long," Fell finally replied.
 "My energy's sapped.
 I think I'm going to... sleep for a bit."
 He rose from the booth, nodding to them both before weaving his way through the crowded bar.

 Tara moved into the seat he'd vacated, next to the kitsune.
 They sat in an awkward silence.
-"I didn't catch your name," Tara said, gesturing to the matching purple-tinted suit the girl wore, tailored to accommodate two elegant tails.
+"I didn't catch your name," Tara said, gesturing to the purple-tinted suit the girl wore that matched her own, albeit tailored to accommodate three elegant tails.

 "...Rin," she replied quietly.